zyh1222/zyh1222.github.io/index.md

 <div class="columns" markdown="1">

 <div class="intro" markdown="1">
 Hello!
-I am Yuheng Zhao (赵宇恒), a third-year PhD candidate in Department of Data science at [Fudan University](https://www.fudan.edu.cn/en/).
+I am Yuheng Zhao (赵宇恒), a third-year PhD candidate in the School of Data Science at Fudan University.
 I am supervised by Prof. [Siming Chen](http://simingchen.me/) in [FDUVIS Lab](https://fduvis.net/).
 Before that, I received my master degree with first class honors from [The Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/) in 2021, with major in Data-driven Modeling, advised by Prof. [Wong Kwok Yee Michael](https://people.phys.ust.hk/phkywong/).
 I have also taken a research internship at Huawei advised by Dr. [Yu Zhang](https://zhangyu94.github.io/).

 My research interest lies in harnessing the confluence of Visualization, Human-Computer Interaction, Data
             Science, and Artificial Intelligence to enhance data expression and comprehension.
 Specifically, I am